jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 Huawei Cloud is one of the largest and fastest growing platforms in the world.
-It has a strong presence throughout the world with over 40 availability zones located across 23 geographical regions, ranging from Hong Kong and Russia to Thailand and South Africa.
+It has a strong presence throughout the world with over 40 availability zones located across 23 geographical regions, ranging from Germany, France, South/Central America, Hong Kong and Russia to Thailand and South Africa.

 The mission of the **Intelligent Cloud Operations** SRE team (based in [Munich](https://www.muenchen.de/int/en.html), Germany) is to develop new systems and tools to analyze observability data from [Huawei Cloud](https://www.huaweicloud.com/en-us/about/about_us.html) to detect impact to customers, identify the root cause within seconds, and fix the problem using